mrjones2014/legendary.nvim/README.md

 require('legendary').setup({
   -- Include builtins by default, set to false to disable include_builtin = true,
+  -- Include the commands that legendary.nvim creates itself -- in the legend by default, set to false to disable include_legendary_cmds = true,
   -- Customize the prompt that appears on your vim.ui.select() handler -- Can be a string or a function that takes the `kind` and returns -- a string.
 See "Item Kinds" below for details.
 By default,